-Dr. Benjamin Spock was a respectable member of the Eastern Establishment until a presidential remark set him on a path that ended with his criminal conviction for opposing the Vietnam War. .\
+Dr. Benjamin Spock was a card-carrying member of the Eastern Establishment until a presidential remark set him on a different path.
+It ended with his criminal conviction for opposing the Vietnam War.

 He started out as a WASPy pediatrician who wrote a best-selling book.
 Then he began to rail against the Vietnam War and got himself indicted by the federal government.

 Just before his trial, he told a reporter, "It sometimes seems as if my friends are shooting by me to the right while they see me as sky-rocketing to the left."